stefanstranger/stefanstranger.github.io/_posts/2020-04-12-CreatingAzureDevOpsWIKIPagesFromWithApipeline.md

 #endregion
 ```

-In the next part of this blog post I want to share how you can use above knowledge to create a wiki from within an Azure DevOps Pipeline.
+In the <a href="https://stefanstranger.github.io/2020/04/25/CreatingAzureDevOpsWIKIPagesFromWithApipelinePart2/#scenario" target="_blank">next part of this blog post series</a> I want to share how you can use above knowledge to create a wiki from within an Azure DevOps Pipeline.

 Hope you enjoyed this blog post.